...

 The turquoise lake Sorapis, which you will have to earn by hiking.

-3) Trek to Lago Federa
+3) Lago Federa

 Lago Federa near Cortina in the Italian Alps.